Sand Rivers Selous

 The safari company name Nomad is synonymous with the best lodges and guiding to be found and Sand Rivers is no exception to this as I discovered on my recent trip to Tanzania.
 The lodge is set up on the river bank offering exceptional views of the water, hippos and crocs from the comfort of the main mess area, or from the pool or the privacy of your open-fronted cottage.
 The food and service provided here absolutely cannot be faulted and the comfort of the lodge itself is greatly appreciated during the heat of the day when you can relax and enjoy the breeze whilst reading a book or playing one of the games on offer, or cooling off in the pool.
 The cottages are stretched out along the river bank from the main area, with the further ones each enjoying their own private plunge pools and a bit more privacy, although with a greater walk to get to the dining area.

-The cottages themselves are beautifully designed with an enormous great bed in the center of the room surrounded by a mosquito net.
+The cottages themselves are beautifully designed with an enormous great bed in the centre of the room surrounded by a mosquito net.
 They are totally open-fronted and open at the back as well so you can expect a lot of night time visitors such as bats and bush babies offering a truly unique and wild African safari experience.

 My personal opinion would be that Sand Rivers is best visited during the dry season as it is one of the best game viewing areas in the Selous at that time of year as there is a permanent water supply so the animals all congregate around the river making for some very exciting game viewing.
 There are also less insects at this time of year as it is when the rains just begin that the termites come out in force and can be rather irritating in camp for anyone who isn't a fan of bugs.